-The assignment of the Product Commodity Code for the product is of key consideration because the product can inherit many of the Product Commodity Code attributes thus reducing users having to enter every field on the Product Master.
+The assignment of the Product Commodity Code for the product is of key consideration because the product can inherit many of the Product Commodity Code attributes, thus reducing the need for users having to enter every field on the Product Master.

 Item Master Maintenance

-Within Item Master Maintenance the Direct Material Item Characteristics are maintained.
-Key information such as Item Description, the Commodity Code, Lot or Serial Tracking within Inventory, Part Status and Part Type is recorded.
-Additionally Inventory attributes such as lead times and Replenishment Planning (RP) policies and purchasing policies such as vendor lead time and Responsible Buyer are noted as well.
+Direct Material Item Characteristics are maintained within Item Master Maintenance.
+Key data points, such as Item Description, the Commodity Code, Lot or Serial Tracking within Inventory, Part Status and Part Type, are recorded.
+Additionally, Inventory attributes such as lead times and Replenishment Planning (RP) policies, and purchasing policies such as vendor lead time and Responsible Buyer, are noted as well.

 Of importance is the identification as to how the supply of an item is ‘sourced’.
 For Distributors, Rootstock supports manufactured, purchased and subcontract sourcing.
-The assignment of the Commodity Code for the item is of key consideration because the item can inherit many of the Commodity Code attributes thus reducing users having to enter every field on the Item Master.
+The assignment of the Commodity Code for the item is of key consideration because the item can inherit many of the Commodity Code attributes, thus reducing the need for users having to enter every field on the Item Master.